Pennsylvania follows relaxed federal guidance on masks - WHIZ News

 The U.S. Centers for Disease Control and Prevention revised its guidance on mask-wearing, saying fully vaccinated people don’t have to wear them in uncrowded situations indoors or outside at all, even at a crowded event.

-Pennsylvania’s comprehensive masking requirement is still in place for unvaccinated people, until 70% of Pennsylvanians age 18 and older are fully vaccinated, the state Department of Health said.
+For millions of unvaccinated residents, Pennsylvania’s comprehensive masking requirement for indoors and outdoors remains in place, until 70% of Pennsylvanians age 18 and older are fully vaccinated, the state Department of Health said.

+Municipalities and school districts can also continue to impose their own restrictions, the department said, while it could take well into June to reach the 70% vaccination threshold.

+The state Department of Health estimates that there are 10.8 million people in Pennsylvania age 18 and older.
+It reports that 4 million are fully vaccinated, while the Philadelphia Department of Health reports another 600,000 full vaccinated.
+That’s under 50%.

 The Phillies, meanwhile, will welcome up to 16,000 fans to the stands at Citizens Bank Park against the Boston Red Sox starting May 22.
 That’s in line with the city relaxing social-distancing guidelines from 6 feet to 3 feet.